christianvoigt/argdown/docs/guide/configuration-with-config-files.md

 Using Javascript instead of JSON brings you all the power of a full programming language.
 You can use this for example to add custom plugins and [processes](/guide/running-custom-processes.html) on the fly to your Argdown application.

-If you are unfamiliar with Javascript it might be safer to stick with JSON which also brings you performance benefits if you process a lot of Argdown documents at once (JSON files are loaded asynchronously, while Javascript files are currently loaded synchronously).
+If you are unfamiliar with Javascript it might be safer to stick with JSON, which also brings you performance benefits in case you process a lot of Argdown documents at once (JSON files are loaded asynchronously, while Javascript files are currently loaded synchronously).